Shahabks/myspskills/README.md

                                                     ----------------------
                                                     How to use the package
                                                     ----------------------
 Method-1:

+Software requirments : a Standalone Package, just install the package and run

 You may run directly the package, My_Speaking_Skills_Assessment directly on a local computer.
 The package allows its code to be compiled standalone without installing any compiler.
-What you need to do, download
+What you need to do, download the folder called,

+                                            "My_Speaking_Skills_Assessment_Machine_Learning"

+extract the two zipped files inside it, save them in one folder which you may call "languagemodelingml" or whatever you wish.
+Also download the folder called,

+                                                              "database".

+wherever you wish on your local machine.
+The file includes the acoustic and linguistic data.
+Three files of four include data from a trainee.
+You will need to develop those files for your trainees if you wish to assess/predict their spoken language proficiency.

+Among the extracted files, please double click on the file called,

+                                                        anguagemodelingml.exe.

+Windows command line pops up and ask you for the path to the "database".
+Please enter the path and hit the enter.

+During the execution of the package, different figures pop out that you may save them for further analysis.
+To continue, please close the figure.

+Method-2

+Software requirments:

+                            Python 3.7 - 64 bits,
+                            Microsoft Visual C++ Redistributable for Visual Studio 2017.

 Please download the folder called "database".
 The file includes the acoustic and linguistic data.
 Three files of four include data from a trainee.
 You will need to develop those files for your trainees if you wish to assess/predict their spoken language proficiency.
 You need to save "languagemodelingml.py" on your local computer; wherever you wish.
 Open the file "languagemodelingml.py" in Python shell or Windows terminal and run the program.